 Autopay Your Bills.

 Secondly, set up automated payments for all your reoccurring bills.
-This is a simple process where your bank automatically deducts from your checking account in order to pay such bills as electricity and gas, mortgage, internet, cell phone, and credit cards.
-Autopay ensures that you never miss a payment, never late for a payment, and don’t have to waste time writing checks and mailing it in or setting up bank transfers every month.
-It’s a simple way to remove human error (because mistakes happen) from your money management.
+This is a simple process where your bank automatically deducts from your checking account in order to pay such bills as electricity, gas, mortgage, internet, cell phone, and even credit cards.
+Autopay ensures that you never miss a payment, never late with a payment, and don’t have to waste time writing checks and mailing it in.
+It’s a simple way to remove human error (because mistakes do happen) from your money management.
 You will never have to worry about missing a payment and incurring a late fee/penalty.

 Pay off All Debt (except your mortgage).